senritsu/donkey-donuts/README.md

 - [ ] add outer loop
 - [ ] add menu and pretty up UI
 - [ ] add sound

+## Credits

+All donuts, animals and emotes made by the great folks at https://www.kenney.nl/